Read about the Citizen Advisory Panel in their 2018 to 2019 annual report (PDF, 1.5 MB).

 She has previously worked alongside the public sector to support people with long-term conditions both within acute care settings and in their community.

 Louise is the patient and public involvement assistant in NHS Kernow’s communications and engagement team.
-Louise provides administrative support to the Citizen Advisory Panel.
+Louise provides administrative support to the CAP.